 In November 2021, Twitter introduced support for "shoppable" live streams, in which brands can hold streaming events that similarly display banners and pages highlighting products that are featured in the presentation.

 Daily user estimates vary as the company does not publish statistics on active accounts.
 A February 2009 Compete.com blog entry ranked Twitter as the third most used social network based on their count of 6 million unique monthly visitors and 55 million monthly visits.
 An April 2017 a statista.com blog entry ranked Twitter as the tenth most used social network based on their count of 319 million monthly visitors.
 Its global user base in 2017 was 328 million.
+According to Musk, the platform had 500 million monthly active users in March 2023, 550 million in March 2024, and 600 million in May 2024.

 In 2009, Twitter was mainly used by older adults who might not have used other social sites before Twitter.
 According to comScore only 11% of Twitter's users were aged 12 to 17.
 According to a study by Sysomos in June 2009, women made up a slightly larger Twitter demographic than men—53% over 47%.
 It also stated that 5% of users accounted for 75% of all activity.
-According to Quancast, 27 million people in the US used Twitter in September 2009; 63% of Twitter users were under 35 years old; 60% of Twitter users were Caucasian, but a higher than average (compared to other Internet properties) were African American/black (16%) and Hispanic (11%); 58% of Twitter users have a total household income of at least US$60,000.
+According to Quantcast, 27 million people in the US used Twitter in September 2009; 63% of Twitter users were under 35 years old; 60% of Twitter users were Caucasian, but a higher than average (compared to other Internet properties) were African American/black (16%) and Hispanic (11%); 58% of Twitter users have a total household income of at least US$60,000.
 The prevalence of African American Twitter usage and in many popular hashtags has been the subject of research studies.

 Twitter grew from 100 million monthly active users (MAUs) in September 2011, to 255 million in March 2014, and more than 330 million in early 2019.
 In 2013, there were over 100 million users actively using Twitter daily and about 500 million tweets every day.
 A 2016 Pew research poll found that Twitter is used by 24% of all online US adults.
-It was equally popular with men and women (24% and 25% of online Americans respectively), but more popular with younger generations (36% of 18–29 year olds).
+It was equally popular with men and women (24% and 25% of online Americans respectively), but more popular with younger generations (36% of 18–29-year olds).
 A 2019 survey conducted by the Pew Foundation found that Twitter users are three times as likely to be younger than 50 years old, with the median age of adult U.S. users being 40.
 The survey found that 10% of users who are most active on Twitter are responsible for 80% of all tweets.

 San Antonio-based market-research firm Pear Analytics analyzed 2,000 tweets (originating from the United States and in English) over a two-week period in August 2009 from 11:00 am to 5:00 pm (CST) and separated them into six categories.
 Pointless babble made up 40%, with 38% being conversational.
 Pass-along value had 9%, self-promotion 6% with spam and news each making 4%.